 At present there are no conflicts of business interest within the School Governing Board, other than those governors who are parents/grandparents of pupils.

-Garway School has a board of 10 governors whose task is to oversee the strategic direction of the school and to monitor its financial security, academic performance and the safety of the children.
+Garway School has a board of 9 governors whose task is to oversee the strategic direction of the school and to monitor its financial security, academic performance and the safety of the children.
 Miss Jones and one staff governor (Mrs Edwards) are part of the board, and the other members represent a wide range of skills and backgrounds, including education, school inspection, social services, accountancy, IT and business.
 We work through 3 committees: Finance and Resources, Pupils and Attainment, and Staffing, and each committee reports back to the full governing body.
-Governors are also designated to specific areas of school life (e.g. special needs provision, safeguarding, early years etc.).
-Governors are frequent visitors to the school to discuss with the head and the staff team their various areas of responsibility, and to enjoy the festivals and performances that are such a feature of the life of the school.
+Governors can be parent governors, community governors or LA governors.
+We are also designated to specific areas of school life (e.g. special needs provision, safeguarding, early years etc.) and are required to familiarise ourselves with the school's policies and performance in our designated areas.
+In order to be able to discharge these responsibilities, we are required to undertake courses to keep us up to date, and to learn the basic principles of being a good governor: of being a “critical friend”, both supporting the staff group and scrutinising their performance in an objective manner.
+As well as attending committee meetings, we are frequent visitors to the school to discuss with the head and the staff team their various areas of responsibility, to observe lessons and to enjoy the festivals and performances that are such a feature of the life of the school.

-The governors recognise that this is a school with mixed age classes and place a high priority on supporting the presence of Teaching Assistants in the classroom.
+The governors recognise that this is a school with mixed age classes and continue to place a high priority on supporting the presence of Teaching Assistants in the classroom, and in supporting all staff in opportunities for continued professional development.
+We recognise that a good school relies on the happiness of its staff, and we are filled with admiration for their hard work and dedication.